Sunday, 6 October 2024

 became best selling in Istanbul, Syria and Egypt.

-here one of serval MNQ from Tehran
+here one of several MNQ from Tehran

 The important editions by Muḫallalātī and al-Ḥusainī al-Ḥaddād (HH) did not sell well ‒ the KFE at least